emicklei/hazana/README.md

 ### Attack

         // Attack must be implemented by a service client. type Attack interface {
                 // Setup should establish the connection to the service
                 // It may want to access the config of the runner.
                 Setup(c Config) error

-        // Do performs one request and is executed in one fixed goroutine.
+                // Do performs one request and is executed in a separate goroutine.
                 Do() DoResult

-        // Teardown should close the connection of the service Teardown() error
+                // Teardown can be used to close the connection to the service Teardown() error

-        // Clone should return a new fresh Attack Clone() Attack
+                // Clone should return a fresh new Attack Clone() Attack
         }

 The **hazana** runner will spawn goroutines to meet this load.
 Each goroutine will use one Attack value to perform the communication ( see **Do()** ).